jamesflorentino/nanoScrollerJS/README.md

 Set to true if you want to use native scrolling in iOS 5+.
 This will disable your custom nanoScroller scrollbar in iOS 5+ and use the native one instead.
 While the native iOS scrollbar usually works much better, [there could possibly be bugs](http://github.com/scottjehl/Device-Bugs/issues) in certain situations.

+Notice that `.pane` and `.slider` elements are *not generated/added* for devices that support iOS native scrolling when `iOSNativeScrolling` option is enabled.

 __Default:__ false

     $(".nano").nanoScroller({ iOSNativeScrolling: true });